Bovitrigla: Description

 Bovitrigla has a pair long spines on the snout and posttemporal bone, as well as spine on the postocular.
 The first dorsal fin has 8 spines and the second dorsal fin has 11 soft rays while the anal fin has a single spine and 11 soft rays.
 The soft ray count may be 10 for the second dorsal fin and 11 for the anal fin.
 The colour of preserved specimens is plain brownish with no black spots.
 The largest specimen had a total length of 163.8 mm.

 Distribution and habitat

-Bovitrigla is found in the Western Pacific Ocean and specimens have been collected near the Philippines, in the South China Sea and from southern Japan.f> It has been recorded from depths of 300 to 500 m.
+Bovitrigla is found in the Western Pacific Ocean and specimens have been collected near the Philippines, in the South China Sea and from southern Japan.
+It has been recorded from depths of 300 to 500 m.